 - theory and methods; and

-Most of my work has regionally focused on Eurasia (Baltic Sea Region) and the Pacific Northwest.
+Much of my work has regionally focused on Eurasia (Baltic Sea Region) and the Pacific Northwest (Salish Sea Region).
 While my work is interdisciplinary, much of it seeks to untangle the complex relationships between people and place.
 As a community-oriented, place-based, and policy-driven professional with nonprofit, academic, and public service experience, I seek to explore and create more equitable and vibrant communities, particularly at the local scale.

 On this site, you will find my publications (with links), information about my current work, and media.
 CV, upon request.
 If you are interested in my research or work, please contact me at: firstname.lastname@example.org.